parkine/fraud_detection/README.md

 Place your `kaggle.json` file in the root directory of this project (required to download data directly from Kaggle).

-If you don’t have Kaggle API credentials or prefer not to use them, you can manually download `card_transdata.csv` from [this link](https://www.kaggle.com/datasets/dhanushnarayananr/credit-card-fraud/data) and place it in the root directory.
+If you don’t have Kaggle API credentials or prefer not to use them,
+- you can manually download `card_transdata.csv` from [this link](https://www.kaggle.com/datasets/dhanushnarayananr/credit-card-fraud/data)
+- unzip the file.
+- create the data directory in the root directory.
+- place the file in the ./data directory.

 ### 2. Build and Run Docker Container